 A new year often brings new opportunities and the chance for a fresh start; even an adventure for you and your family.
 If your 2018 holds fresh career opportunities for you or your partner, which mean relocating with your family for a while; it could be your most exciting year yet!
 In the past decade; various countries in the southern hemisphere have seen extensive growth and expansion with industry and business, making them a popular destination for many international companies to set-up shop.
 Offices and places of work for companies are being built and taken over everywhere, particularly in Asia, Australia, New Zealand, and South America on a regular basis.
 Therefore, many employees now have the option to work and live in a totally new climate, and take their family on an adventure of a lifetime.
 With plenty of expats and English speakers from the UK, US, and Europe; an array of countries south of the equator can provide a home away from home, as well as offering an array of exciting cultural differences.

 If you and your family are planning to immigrate anywhere; you’ll need to put some hard work and effort into the planning process so that the move can go as smoothly as possible.
 You’ll want you family to feel settled in a new city, suburb, or village and as at home as possible, and enjoy the time that you have over there together.
 Therefore, now is the time to utilise that notebook and pen that you got for Christmas, and begin writing down all the essentials that will need to be put in place before you land.
+First of all, you will need to carry out a detailed investigation related to documentation and visa processes which will differ from country to country.
+In case you want to move to Canada, you may consider spousal immigration in Canada, which will give you the opportunity of moving there if your husband or wife is already a Canadian citizen.
 Going over to many countries just on a tourist visa and finding work is challenging; however, if you or your other half are being sent over with a company, or there is a job waiting for you at the other end; the new abode will soon begin to feel like home, and you can start making some of your most exciting memories together.
 The following are some ideas, inspiration, and advice for those in the early stages of planning their long-term stay in abroad so that they arrive feeling prepared and ready to make the most of the country.

 Making It Feel Like Home